 In general, veterans have an advantage in the competition for employment, but some vets find it a challenge.
 The information linked below was prepared by ISU Career Services in collaboration with the ISU Military-Affiliated Student Center.

 A disability may have no affect on job performance or may be offset by strengths in other areas.
 It is important to know when (if ever) and how to discuss a disability with a potential employer.
 Engineering Career Services prepared the information linked below to address some of the special issues that students and alumni with disabilities face in the search for employment.

-In addition to the information and tips provided in Step 5 of the Student Guide to Employment, there are further factors to consider when applying for government positions.
+In addition to the information and tips provided in Module 5 of the Engineering Career Prep Resource, there are further factors to consider when applying for government positions.

 Overcoming a low GPA while searching for employment is possible.